SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 As Rainbow put her fourth pancake on the plate, Pinkie poured her batter into the cake pan.

 After the batter had settled into the pan, Pinkie took it in her mouth, lowering the oven door, she set it inside.
-After she closed the door Rainbow poured in her fifth pancake.
+After she closed the door, Rainbow poured in her fifth pancake.

-Pinkie set the timer for thirty five minutes.
+Pinkie set the timer for thirty-five minutes.

 "Cake is in the oven," Pinkie announced.
 "How's the pancakes going?"